wri/earth-dashboard/README.md

 ## Folder structure

 Earth Dashboard application is split into the next main folders:
+- components
+- css
+- layout
 - pages
-- layout
-- components
-- modules
+- public
 - redactions (legacy)
 - selectors (legacy)
-- css
-- constants
 - services
+- slices
 - utils
-- public

 ### **./pages**
 Pages are the first component to be loaded according _Next_ specification.
 They contain the layout to be loaded.
 They are also in charge of fetching data for that specific page.

-Pages are split into 3 main folders:
+There are the main pages/groups of pages:
+- _[topic]_: contains the two pages that are related to each specific topic i) indicators page _(index.js)_ and ii) story page _(data.js)_.
-- _app_: contains most of the pages of the site not linked to MyRW or the administration.
+- _admin_: contains the pages that are rendered as part of the back office.
-- _myrw_ contains pages related with MyRW (My Earth Dashboard) user page.
-- _admin_: contains pages related with RW data administration.

 _Please take this into account where a page should be placed based on these criteria._